min-tee/minrblog/content/authors/admin/_index.md

 My name is Min R Tamang.
 I am a quality engineer at Kite Hill.
 Professionally my responsibilities included developing and deploying statistical process control to documentation and data analysis.

-I hold a Master's degree in Statistics with concentration in Data Science from Cal State Bay.
+I hold a Master's degree in Statistics with concentration in Data Science from Cal State East Bay.
 I also earned Bachelor's degree in Biological Science and Associate degree in Natural Science from Southeast Missouri State University and Quincy College respectively.
 Additionally, I completed Bachelor's degree from Tribhuvan University, Kathmandu.

 I was born in Nepal.
 Currently I live in Bay Area, California.